pola-rs/polars/docs/source/user-guide/concepts/expressions-and-contexts.md

 --8<-- "python/user-guide/concepts/expressions.py:select-1"
 ```

-The expressions in a context `select` must produce series that are all the same length or have length 1.
+The expressions in a context `select` must produce series that are all the same length or they must produce a scalar.
-Series that have length 1 will be broadcast to match the length of the remaining series.
+Scalars will be broadcast to match the length of the remaining series.
-Literals, like the number used above, are treated as series of length 1 and are also broadcast.
+Literals, like the number used above, are also broadcast.

 Note that broadcasting can also occur within expressions.
 For instance, consider the expression below: